-And that is when it hit me, we need to reduce our (plastic) waste!
+And that was when it hit me, we need to reduce our (plastic) waste!
 And we need to find a better solution for all the plastic that is already there.

-In 2010 I decided to take packaging materials as the base material and inspiration for some product designs and started Pou-Belle Design.
+In 2010 I decided to take packaging materials as the base materials and inspiration for some product designs and started Pou-Belle Design.

 Only a few months later Pou-Belle Design won the Ernst & Young sustainable entrepreneur challenge.
-In 2014 my design BottleCapButton won the Duurzame-designbattle of Voor De Wereld Van Morgen.
+In 2014 my design BottleCapButton won the Sustainable-designbattle of the TV show For Tomorrow’s World.

 Early 2020 I decided to focus on illustration art beside my theatre work.
 I stopped making product design, and no longer work under the label Pou-BelleDesign.
 Nevertheless I will keep upcycling!